 Accepting your offer

 We will let you know whether or not you have been successful through the postgraduate Application Tracker.
-If you have been, we will make you an offer.
-You should accept or decline your offer through Application Tracker as soon as possible.
+If you have been successful, we will make you an offer.
+You should accept or decline your offer through the Application Tracker as soon as possible.

 Receiving an unconditional offer